-To achieve Certification, Child and Youth Care counsellors progress through a four stage process which includes membership,registration, intermediate certification and full certification statuses.
-Each has specific eligibility criteria which must be met.
+To achieve Certification, Child and Youth Care counsellors progress through a four-stage process which includes membership, registration, intermediate certification and full certification statuses.
+Each has specific eligibility criteria that must be met.

 If you have a Child and Youth Care Diploma or Degree the process is membership, registration and request exemption from the written and oral exam.
 Please provide a copy of your degree or diploma and a registration form.

 For those seeking insights to help prepare for the written and oral exam here are some information and strategies.

 From a certification coordinator’s perspective, I strongly encourage certification candidates to check the code of ethics and the scope of practice for the field.
 These are integral aspects of the exams and for your affiliation with the profession of Child and Youth Care.
 Please pay special attention to what makes the field a separate entity from other professions in terms of specific skills and knowledge.
 For instance, you should be able to discuss core areas (e.g., therapeutic relationships, life span development, and behavioural skills) as they are foundations for your practice.